arjunsalt/KotlinNotes/README.md

 - Code:

 	fun main() {
 		print("Hello, world!")
 	}

+Let's break down this code:

-This program defines a function called main, which is the entry point of the program.
-Within this function, we use the print function to print the string "Hello, World!" to the console.
+fun main() defines a function named main.
+This is the entry point of the program, where the execution starts.

-When you run this program, you should see the output "Hello, World!" printed to the console.

-The keyword fun is short for function.
-The function’s name follows the fun keyword, so in this case it’s main().
+print() is a built-in function in Kotlin that prints the specified string to the console.

+"Hello, World!" is a string literal that contains the text to be printed.
+Note that string literals in Kotlin are enclosed in double quotes.

 11. What is Kotlin REPL?